-Virginia now requires individuals to wear a cloth face covering that covers the mouth and nose when spending time in indoor public settings.
-Face coverings should not be put on children under the age of two or used by people who have trouble breathing, are incapacitated, or who are otherwise unable to remove the face covering without help.
+Virginia now requires individuals age five and older to wear a cloth face covering that covers the mouth and nose when in indoor public settings.
+Face coverings should not be put on children under the age of three or used by people who have trouble breathing, are incapacitated, or who are otherwise unable to remove the face covering without help.
 There are a number of situations in which people don’t have to wear a cloth face covering while using indoor public spaces.
 These include:

 - While eating or drinking

 - While exercising or using exercise equipment

 - Anyone who has a breathing problem or health issue that would put their health at risk by wearing a cloth face covering

 - Anyone communicating with people who are hearing impaired for which the mouth needs to be visible